 I recently went through a college search of my own.
-While my first college search (as a high school student) was over a decade ago, this past spring I was excited to research colleges to find my next professional adventure in the field of undergraduate admissions.
+While my first college search (as a high school student) was over a decade ago, recently I was excited to research colleges to find my next professional adventure in the field of undergraduate admissions.
 So, high school juniors and seniors (and maybe even younger students), I get what you’re going through—and it can be overwhelming!
 It’s a big decision, after all, and so this is one of your most important research projects while you’re in high school.
 I’m here to share my tips for learning about different colleges.

 1. Think about what you’re looking for—this is a big one!!
 Do you want a smaller community of ~2,000 undergraduates, or significantly more, like 40,000?
 Do you want access to seminar-styled classrooms, or large lecture halls?
 Do you want to live on campus all four years, or off-campus in an apartment/house?
 Do you want a more focused curriculum in your major, or a liberal arts education that encourages interdisciplinary learning?
 Big city access?
 Near or close to home?
 There are so many colleges and universities, so you can start to narrow that list by thinking about what’s important to you for your college experience.

 2. Start with the basics—my first resource in researching universities is their websites, and specifically the ‘About’ section.
 This gives me a good sense of the macro details—size of student body, location, popular majors and academic options, housing, sports, and important admissions data.
 For Tufts, you’ll learn there are 5,500 undergrads (medium-sized!), it’s located just outside of Boston, MA, and is composed of the School of Arts & Sciences, School of Engineering, and the SMFA.
 It’s a selective institution, offering admission to ~15% of applicants.